datatrail-jhu/04_githubbasics/manuscript/06_git_projects.md

 ### Pushing local changes to the remote repository in RStudio Cloud

-Now, it's time to push the changes we made to the remote repository.
+Now, it's time to stage, commit, and push the changes we made to the remote repository.
 As we've seen we should follow the steps here.
 Type the following commands in the terminal one by one.
-Previously, we used the `git add` command with specific file names.
-However here we're using `git add .` which means we are tracking changes in all files in the project.
+Note that here we're using `git add .` which means we are tracking changes in all new and modified files and folders in the project.

 ```text
 git add .